A tonsillectomy is the removal of the tonsils. Tonsils are nodes found in the back of the throat.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

-Factors such as weight or chronic disease may increase your child’s risk of complications.
-Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of complications.
+Factors such as weight or chronic disease may increase your child’s risk of problems.
+Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of problems.